WIM ANB is the IIW Authorised Nominated Body of Malaysia approved by IIW to conduct the following IIW Diploma modules in Malaysia:

-It should take around two weeks for the assessor to process your form and review your details – you will receive an e-mail confirmation when this process is complete.
+It should take around one week for the assessor to process your form and review your details – you will receive an e-mail confirmation when this process is complete.

-You can book your training by completing the enrolment form provided by us.
-The course (module) schedule will be provided by us or can be seen in our website.
+You can book your training by completing the enrolment form provided by training provider.
+The course (module) schedule will be provided by training provider or can be seen in our website.

 For more information please contact: